ncbi/ribovore/documentation/ribosensor.md

 ```

 Currently, 16S (default) and 18S are the only two available modes, but we hope to
 add additional modes in the future.
+Contact me at eric.nawrocki@nih.gov if there's a

----
+specific mode you'd like to request.

 ---